pratikunterwegs/knot-patches/knots_texts/intro_essay/introductory_essay_2019.md

 competition and facilitation) are the other major mechanism of temporal change in landscapes.

-In initial models, __agents will _not_ deplete the landscape__.
+In initial models, agents will _not_ deplete the landscape.
 However, this would result in the trivial solution of agents remaining stationary at the first point where resources were above some threshold value.
 Models without depletion must then include some variation in the resource landscape such that agents are forced to move.
-This can be achieved by having the __landscape change, either deterministically or stochastically__ [see parellel with @botero2015].
+This can be achieved by having the landscape change, either deterministically or stochastically [see parellel with @botero2015].
 The first approximates changes such as might be driven by seasonality, while the second is more akin to resource redistribution.
 The first approach allows near perfect prediction of resource values between times *t* and *t+1*.
 In the second case, if the ‘redistribution’ is highly variable, i.e., values at a coordinate at a time *t* have a wide range of correlation with values at time *t+1*, temporal predictability is reduced.
-The two extreme cases allow the __examination of the interacting effects of spatial and temporal predicatability__, and identification of the more interesting regime for further investigation.
+The two extreme cases allow the examination of the interacting effects of spatial and temporal predicatability, and identification of the more interesting regime for further investigation.

-In a model tailored to waders, the situation is compounded by another source of temporal variation: the __tidal cycle__.
+In a model tailored to waders, the situation is compounded by another source of temporal variation: the tidal cycle.
 This highly periodic phenomenon both gives and takes away: water restricts exploitation of parts of the landscape (most waders cannot swim; but see interesting exception of phalaropes _Phalaropus_).
 However, the tide also allows waders to use their pressure-sensitive bills [@piersma1998] to find prey in the